The Wipers Times: Publication history

-Under its initial title The Wipers Times and Salient News, the first issue was published on 12 February 1916, with a circulation of one hundred copies.
+Under its initial title The Wipers Times or Salient News, the first issue was published on 12 February 1916, with a circulation of one hundred copies.
 It was followed by another 22 issues, mostly consisting of 12 pages each.

 While the size and the layout of the magazine remained consistent, its main title changed many times.
 Previous titles remained listed in the subtitle in chronological order, for instance: The B.E.F.
 Times: with which are incorporated The Wipers Times, The "New Church" Times, The Kemmel Times & The Somme-Times.
 Every main title change initiates a new volume and issue sequence and as result, there are several instances of 'volume 1, number 1'.

 Publication was held up after February 1918 by the German offensive on the western front in that year, but at the end of the War, two issues were published as The Better Times.
 The second of these was billed as the Xmas, Peace and Final Number.